Justine Pasek: Early life

 Pasek was born in Kharkiv, USSR, to a Panamanian mother and a Polish father; her mother was a homemaker, while her father was an engineer.
 Despite her birth name being Yostin, Pasek was raised being affectionately referred to by her Polish name Justyna.
-She is the eldest of three children and only daughter; her two younger brothers are Edward and Alvaro.
+She is the eldest of three children.
 The family resided in Soviet Ukraine for one year, and later moved to the village of Wożuczyn, near Zamość in southeastern Poland, close to the border with Ukraine.
 After her mother finished her studies in chemistry, the family left Poland and settled in Panama City, where Pasek was raised.

-Prior to pageantry, Pasek worked as a professional model in Panama City; she appeared in television productions and fashion shows.
-Pasek had planned to complete a university degree in environmental engineering in New Zealand with her brothers, and later work for the Smithsonian Research Center.

 She has been the image model of numerous international brands and is a Goodwill Ambassador of FAO (Food and Agriculture Organization of the United Nations).

 In 2016, Pasek is the co-owner of the Señorita Panamá Organization and new national director for Miss Universe.

 Career

 Pasek's start in the modelling world took place when she joined the "Chica Modelo" (a model search) contest in 1996 where she won the award for Best Editorial Model.
 It also gave her the chance to work for Physical Modelos, her official modeling agency as of today.
-As a model Pasek has taken part in calendars, commercials, and as a stewardess in different events.

 Pageantry

-After participating in the national contest Señorita Panamá 2001 on August 30, 2001; she earned the title Señorita Panamá Universe and, obtaining the right to represent her country in the 51st edition of the Miss Universe 2002 pageant, was held at the Coliseo Roberto Clemente, San Juan, Puerto Rico on May 29, 2002.
+After participating in the national contest Señorita Panamá 2001 on August 30, 2001; she won the Señorita Panamá Universe title, and represented her country at Miss Universe 2002, at the Coliseo Roberto Clemente, San Juan, Puerto Rico on May 29, 2002.
 She finished as first runner-up.

-Four months after the pageant, Pasek became the first woman to assume the crown when the reigning Miss Universe Oxana Fedorova was dethroned by the organization for not fulfilling the duties stipulated in her contract.
-After traveling to New York City for a modeling assignment, she was notified of these events in the back of a limousine, becoming the first Panamanian Miss Universe.
+Four months after the pageant, Pasek became the first woman to assume the crown when the reigning Miss Universe Oxana Fedorova was removed by the organization for not fulfilling the duties stipulated in her contract.
+Pasek became the first Panamanian and Central American Miss Universe.